facebookresearch/CompilerGym/docs/source/getting_started.rst

 .. note::

-    A key concept is that
-    CompilerGym environments enables **lazy evaluation** of observations and reward signals.
-This makes the environment much more computationally efficient for scenarios in which you do not need to compute a reward or observation for every step.
+    A key concept is that CompilerGym environments enables **lazy evaluation** of observations and reward signals.
+This increases computational efficiency sampling for scenarios in which you do not need to compute a reward or observation for every step.
 If an environment omits a :code:`<observation>` or :code:`<reward>` tag, this means that no observation or reward is provided by default.
 See :doc:`compiler_gym.views <compiler_gym/views>` for